seed-run/homepage/_docs/adding-nodejs-projects.md

 Seed auto-detects the package manager.
 If a `yarn.lock` is found then Yarn will be used, And if `package-lock.json` is found then npm will be used.
 If neither are found then Seed defaults to npm.

+#### Transition to npm 7

+[npm 7 has a couple of breaking changes](https://github.blog/2021-02-02-npm-7-is-now-generally-available/), including a new lockfile format.
+This means that the new lockfile is incompatible with previous versions of npm.
+To help with this transition, if Seed detects the newer lockfile format, it'll automatically use npm 7 to install the dependencies.

 We also have a popular starter project you can use - [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter).